yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 ### `async(fn)` {#ya.async}

-Execute an asynchronous function in an asynchronous context while in a synchronous context and return its return value.
+Execute a function in an asynchronous context while in a synchronous context and return its value.

 See [Async context](/docs/plugins/overview#async-context).